hellpig/waffle-generator-and-optimal-solver/README.md

   with open("words" + str(lengths[j]) + ".json", "w") as f:
     json.dump(data[j], f)
 ```
 I believe you need at least Python 3.7 to run the above code since isascii() was introduced in 3.7.
 I was using 3.11.
 I haven't changed waffleGen.py yet, but feel free to use the resulting .json files for even 5-letter words!
+Note that I exclusively use the above word lists in my solidWaffleGen.py folder.

 Next steps...
 * Maybe I could make the code faster by placing words in the hardest locations first.
 For example, if it is time to place a horizontal word, and the leftmost vertical word has the letter *z* in it, place the horizontal word where the *z* is (if possible).
 I am not convinced that this would even be faster.